solfacil/photosphere-cli/README.md

 Where `--ssh` is an optional flag, as the default clone method is `HTTP` and `<service_name>` is the path of your new service :D.

+## Why "Photosphere"?

+"Photosphere" is the deepest part of the Sun (internal) which can be directly oberserved (external) with visible light.
+That's creates the idea of turning some internal concept into a external/public/visible one.

+Photosphere CLI does exactly this!
+Transform our [service-template](https://github.com/solfacil/service-template) (internal) to your new service (external)!